radcamp/radcamp.github.io/NYC2019/RADCamp-PartII-Day1-AM.md

 ```

 ### FastQC for quality control
+To get a better view of the data quality, without looking at individual reads, we use automated approaches to check the quality.

+TO DO > Amaranthus

-Now we will proceed with an automated function to generate a sample-wide
+We will use [FastQC] (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to generate a sample-wide
-summary of data quality using FastQC.
+summary of data quality.
 The logic of FastQC is that we want to
 obtain a high-level view of the quality of the sequencing.
 At this stage you
 can then attempt to improve your dataset by identifying and removing samples
 with failed sequencing.
 Another key QC procedure involves inspecting average